elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   __F03 Hike Summaries__

-    Further down on the landing/home page a list of hike summaries are shown.
+    Further down on the landing/home page a list of hike summaries is shown.
 Each summary gives an image of the hike, a title, details on distance and estimated duration, number of likes and easy to read label on the hike image rating the difficulty of the route - easy/moderate/hard.
 At a glance the user can decide quickly if this is a hike that might appeal to them.
 To keep the page uncluttered, summaries are limited to a maximum of 6 per page, with pagination available when more than 6 hike routes exist.

     ![Hike Summaries](documentation/supp-images/f03-hike-summaries.png)